Authors are listed alphabetically by first name.

 Bob Farr serves as Bishop of the Missouri Area of The United Methodist Church.
 He previously served as the Missouri Conference Director of the Center for Congregational Excellence.

-Bob Whitesel is the founding professor and former professor of missional leadership of Wesley Seminary at Indiana Wesleyan University.
-He is the author of over a dozen books helping churches bring about healthy change, including re:MIX: Transitioning Your Church to Living Color (Abingdon Press, 2016) with Mark DeYmaz.
+Bob Whitesel is a leading voice in the church leadership, growth, and health field.
+He was the founding professor of Wesley Seminary at Indiana Wesleyan University.
+He is the author of over a dozen books helping churches bring about healthy change.

 Brad M. Griffin, MDiv, is the associate director of the Fuller Youth Institute, where he develops research-based training for youth workers and parents.
 A speaker, blogger, and volunteer youth pastor, Brad is the coauthor with Kara Powell and Jake Mulder of Growing Young: Six Essential Strategies to Help Young People Discover and Love Your Church (Baker Books, 2016).

 Brandon J. O’Brien is is Director of Content Development for Redeemer City to City in Manhattan, which recruits, trains, coaches and resources leaders who start new churches and church networks in global cities.
 His most recent book is Demanding Liberty: An Untold Story of American Religious Freedom.

 Brian Bauknight is senior minister emeritus of Christ United Methodist Church in Bethel Park, Pennsylvania, and coordinator of leadership development for the Western Pennsylvania Conference.